oneal2000/EntityHallucination/README.md

-# DRAD
+# Overview

 The source code of our submitted paper: DRAD

-# Overview

-[TODO]

 # Install environment